PadTo/League-of-Legends-data-pipeline/README.md

 python main.py

-On the first run, you will be prompted to input your Riot API key.
+When you run the file you will be prompted to input your Riot API key.
 You can choose to replace it or skip.
 <pre>
   Do you want to replace the API key (Y for YES | N for NO)?
   If you type Y, you'll be prompted to enter your Riot API key: